Jiansen/Play20/README.md

 - TAkka actor with typed Play APIs

+We follow the Play [Testing Method](http://www.playframework.com/documentation/2.1.1/BuildingFromSource) to validate the TAkka port.

 # Play 2.1

 Play 2.1 is a high productivity Java and Scala Web application framework, integrating all components and API needed for modern Web application development.